Subscribe to our magazine for only £75 / US$133 / €102. Enter your information and our Subscriptions Manager will contact you.

 The Chartered Insurance Operations Professional (CIOP) designation process helps provide a pathway for insurance industry leaders and professionals to meet head-on the challenges associated with significantly improving and advancing the operational capabilities of their firms.
 The CIOP designation does this through a rigorous belief in the power of knowledge as a shaper of performance, a builder of professionalism, a creator of ideas, and an inciter of innovation and change.

-An Article by Grzegorz Owczarek, Artur Hłobaż, J...
+A Press Release by Grzegorz Owczarek, Artur Hłobaż, J...

 Enter your information to receive news updates via email newsletters.